 clear() function to clear the required fields after submitting the data to the “Data” sheet.

-The data validation part is another essential part in data entry forms.
-You can check the values of the field before they copying to the “Data” sheet using conditional statements.
+The data validation part is another essential part of data entry forms.
+You can check the values of the field before they copy to the “Data” sheet using conditional statements.
 Then you can provide meaningful error messages to the user using

 Even though this method is better for mass data entry works than Google Forms, there are a number of other issues.
 You have to grant edit permission to the user to the “Data” in order to copy the form data to it.
 Therefore some errors can happen during the data entry.
 The form is also not much user-friendly.